Common Career Mistakes and How to Avoid Them

 Stagnation

-A lack of personal growth makes employees ineffective at work, inside the organization as well as on the job market.
+Insufficient personal growth makes employees ineffective and uninspiring, both within the company as well as on the job market.

 How Do You Stay Competitive?

-- Continuous Education: Consider taking additional classes, certificates, or degrees program relevant to the job.
+- Continuous Education: Consider taking additional classes, certificates or degrees that are pertinent to the profession.

 Negativity